-As indicated in paragraph 16 above, all but one of Saint Kitts and Nevis's tax treaties allow taxpayers to file a MAP request irrespective of domestic remedies.
-Saint Kitts and Nevis reported that its competent authority would be legally bound by a court decision and would be limited in its ability to settle the MAP in a way that is inconsistent with that court decision.
+26. All but one of Saint Kitts and Nevis' tax treaties allow taxpayers to file a MAP request irrespective of domestic remedies.
+Saint Kitts and Nevis reported that its competent authority would be legally bound by a court decision and would be limited in its ability to settle the

+MAP in a way that is inconsistent with that court decision.
 In some cases, the competent authority may also be prevented from providing relief through MAP based on the decision of that court.
 Saint Kitts and Nevis noted where domestic legal remedies are still available, its competent authority would either require that the taxpayer agree to the suspension of domestic remedies or, if the taxpayer disagrees, the competent authority would delay the MAP until these remedies are exhausted.
 In this regard, the taxpayer can choose to resolve its case via MAP, domestic procedures or both.